 Here you will find lots of information to help you understand your child’s learning and to support their understanding of Maths when working at home.
 A big thank you to all parents who are supporting our work in school.
 If you have any queries regarding the maths curriculum please contact your child’s class teacher or a member of the maths team at school, who will be more than happy to help.

-Miss R Hillary (Maths Lead)
+Miss R Hillary (Mentor and Coach)

 Mrs J Watson (ECC teacher)

 We at St Stephen’s Church of England Primary School aim for all children to be passionate and confident in Mathematics.
 We want children to be fluent with number facts and be able to approach problems with a ‘can do’ attitude and solve them in a variety of ways.
 In addition to this, we want them to be able to explain their reasoning confidently using specific mathematical vocabulary.
 With high expectations of all, we encourage each child to reach their full potential.
 We want ALL children to gain a sense of achievement.